anhttran/3dmm_basic/README.md

 ## Compilation:
 Platforms: Linux

 **Important note:** To use the code as is, you will need to ask for an access to the [Basel Face Model database](http://faces.cs.unibas.ch/bfm/main.php?nav=1-1-0&id=details).
-As per the license of the database, I'm not allowed to redistribute it.
+Without this license, I'm not allowed to redistribute it.

 0. Send an email to **anstar1111@gmail.com** or **jongmoochoi@gmail.com** with a proof of your permission to use Basel Face Model.
 We will give you the binary data (`BaselFace.dat`).
 Copy it to `lib` directory.